Electronic Format Guides for Submitting Trial Court Opinions

 Judges and Members of Judges' Staff.

-Submit each opinion as a separate email attachment to firstname.lastname@example.org.
+Submit each opinion as a separate email attachment, one attachment per email, to email@example.com.
 If the authoring judge is not the person sending the opinion, he or she must be included as a recipient or carbon copy (CC:) recipient of the email message.
 Please do not submit opinions in the form of a letter or a transcript.

 The Subject line of the message should state: "Opinions Submitted Electronically."

 For Commercial Division opinions, the Subject line of the message should also include the term, "Commercial Division."

 The body of the message should read as follows: "Attached hereto is the following opinion: [title of opinion], [court], [decision date], [full name of authoring judge], saved as: [name of file]."

 For example: "Microsoft Corp. v State of New York, Court of Claims, September 4, 2013, Judge Jane Doe, saved as: Microsoft123.wpd."

 Please include Appearances of Counsel with all submissions.

 You may include in your email message a one-sentence "Synopsis by the Court."
 In the event that the opinion is selected for online publication, the synopsis may be included in the opinion "abstract" that is published in the Miscellaneous Reports and is published online with the opinion.
 The State Reporter may edit the synopsis to conform to editorial standards.
 Please submit only one synopsis per opinion and limit the length of the synopsis to 128 characters.
 The following are examples of a synopsis:

 The opinion must be in WordPerfect format, and all tables must be formatted using the Create Table tool available in the WordPerfect Menu Bar.